Me a Family Leader? Yes. You!

 Start Your Advocacy Journey:

 WiFLI is a leadership experience for families who have children with disabilities or special health care needs.
-Four Saturday sessions will build your leadership, communication and teamwork skills to shape change.
+Sessions build your leadership, communication and teamwork skills to improve the programs and services families depend upon.

-Our advocacy event will increase your advocacy skills and connect you with your state legislators.
+Our annual advocacy event will increase your advocacy skills and connect you with your state legislators.

-We monitor changes in state and federal law and advocate for policies that benefit families with disabilities.
-And, we join with coalitions that advocate for health and disability issues.
+As part of a statewide network of disability organizations, we monitor changes in state and federal law and advocate for policies that benefit families with disabilities.

 Budget and Policy Items that We're Tracking